andrewgy8/andrew.grahamyooll.com/content/blog/2024-11-04-Obsidian-Github-Pages-Blog-Workflow.md

 4. Locally, I can serve my blog and make any UI changes to the html.
 5. ~~Once I'm happy with it, I then publish it with `git subtree push --prefix _site origin gh-pages`~~

-   **Edit on 2025-01-22:** I have now enabled a Github action which takes what is pushed to the main branch, builds the site, and then pushes it to the gh-pages branch where Github then serves the folder.
-This has greatly simplified the deployment process
+   **Edit on 2025-01-22:** I have now enabled a Github action which builds the site and then pushes it to the gh-pages branch where Github then serves the folder.
+This has greatly simplified the deployment process.

-Here ~~you~~ can find all the code related to the blog hosting [here](https://github.com/andrewgy8/my-page).
+You can find all the code related to the blog hosting [here](https://github.com/andrewgy8/my-page).

 ## Note
 The blog is work in progress, and Im taking it one post at a time to see how it works out.
 But if you find it useful, by all means go ahead and use this workflow.